KwongSunny/TOA5T/README.md

 Done utilities:

     Autorole - assigns a default role to a server, new members will get this role upon joining [DONE]

-    Random - random number generator, can also utilitize lists [DONE]

     Kick - kicks a user by mention or id [DONE - NO CHANGES NEEDED]

-    Ban - bans a user permanently by mention or id [DONE]

     Unban - unbans a user by id [DONE]